-In fact, the opposite can also be true.
-We’ve worked with groups in wealthy areas that end up having very poor sales due to low participation.
-On the other hand, organizations from less affluent regions tend to understand that they just can’t write a check to pay for necessities.
-Then what really defines a successful sale?
+The opposite can also be true.
+We've worked with groups in wealthy areas with poor sales due to low participation.
+On the other hand, organizations from less affluent regions tend to understand that they can't write a check to pay for necessities.
+Then what defines a successful sale?

 Achievement is relative.
-To answer this question you must define what success means to your group specifically.
-And in order to do that you must first set a financial goal.
-Then it’ll be important to take a closer look at what it’s going to take to achieve it.
+To answer this question, you must define what success means to your group specifically.
+And to do that, you must first set a financial goal.
+Then it'll be essential to take a closer look at what it will take to achieve it.
 Here are some things to consider if you're looking to improve your school fundraising success:

 Wealth Doesn't Determine Fundraising Success

 In a nutshell, not even close.
-In fact, quite the opposite can be true.
-We’ve worked with many lower-income schools that outperformed schools located in higher-income neighborhoods.
-School fundraiser success doesn’t really come down to the neighborhood, school staff, parents or even the students.
-Rather attitude, commitment and unity are far more important; which are traits that can be possessed by any group, regardless of socioeconomics.
+Quite the opposite can be true.
+We've worked with many lower-income schools that outperformed schools located in higher-income neighborhoods.
+School fundraiser success doesn't come to the neighborhood, school staff, parents, or students.
+Instead, attitude, commitment, and unity are far more critical, which are traits that can be possessed by any group, regardless of socioeconomics.

 The Group Sponsor Will Drive the Sale

 The most important person in determining the success of your sale is the person in charge of it.
-Everything starts and ends with the sponsor and the more passionate you are the better.
-Successful sponsors care a great deal about their school and as a result, their sale.
+Everything starts and ends with the sponsor; the more passionate you are, the better.
+Successful sponsors care a great deal about their school and, as a result, their sales.
 They realize that the more money they raise, the more they'll be able to impact their students.
-Their sale is actively and consistently promoted to their students, parents and staff.
+Their sale is actively and consistently promoted to their students, parents, and staff.
 They take full advantage of the limited time they have to sell.
 These people always seem to prevail, regardless of any obstacles.

 Attributes of Successful Sponsors